Leah31115/hcc_biomarker_identifier/README.md

 ## Filter samples
 RNAseq STAR gene counts for The Cancer Genome Atlas (TCGA) cancer samples from the GDC TCGA Liver Cancer (LIHC) cohort were downloaded from UCSC Xena [here](https://xenabrowser.net/datapages/?dataset=TCGA-LIHC.star_counts.tsv&host=https%3A%2F%2Fgdc.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443) (file TCGA-LIHC.star_counts.tsv.gz, version 05-09-2024, 38.9 MB).
 TCGA cancer phenotype metadata, from the same cohort, was also obtained from the UCSC Xena platform [here](https://xenabrowser.net/datapages/?dataset=TCGA-LIHC.clinical.tsv&host=https%3A%2F%2Fgdc.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443) (file TCGA-LIHC.clinical.tsv.gz, version 09-07-2024, 92.5 KB).

 Healthy sample RNAseq TOIL RSEM expected counts were obtained from the [GTEx cohort](https://xenabrowser.net/datapages/?dataset=gtex_gene_expected_count&host=https%3A%2F%2Ftoil.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443) in UCSC Xena (file gtex_gene_expected_count.gz, version 2016-05-19, 476 MB).
 Healthy metadata was also obtained from UCSC Xena [here](https://xenabrowser.net/datapages/?dataset=GTEX_phenotype&host=https%3A%2F%2Ftoil.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443) (file GTEX_phenotype.gz, version 2016-05-18, 80.5 KB).

+Samples were filtered using the scripts within the [filter_samples folder](https://github.com/Leah31115/hcc_biomarker_identifier/tree/main/filter_samples).
+Paired Solid Tissue Normal (STN) healthy samples (ID ending -11) were paired to the cancer sample (ID ending -01) by their TCGA ID.

 ## Differential Gene Expression Analysis (DGEA)
+Some of the code written within the UoN LIFE4136 Group Project 2 was used and expanded upon in this analysis.
+In which I thank my previous group members Thomas Mclaughlin and Areeba Salman for their past collaborations.
 For Deseq2, a DESeq Data Set (DDS) object is made which requires a count data file as well as a condition file.
-The count data files for all DGEAs are generated from #Filter-samples
+The count data files for all DGEAs are generated from the [filter samples section](#Filter-samples).
 The count data file consists of the gene raw counts for each sample.
 This file contains all gene Ensembl IDs in the first column.
 All remaining columns contain each sample with their gene count values supplied for each gene, as exampled below:
 | EnsemblID | GTEX-1192X-1026-SM-5H12P | GTEX-11DXY-0526-SM-5EGGQ | etc. |
 | --- | --- | --- | --- |